smudgy-g/kiosk-inventory-management/README.md

 2. Run `npm install prisma --save-dev` to get Prisma installed globally on your machine.

-3. In the servver folder, run `npm run create-db` from the terminal to create a database.
+3. In the server folder, run `npm run create-db` from the terminal to create a database.

 4. Create an .env file in the server folder with the following variables and populate with your local values: